mithrandir89/NumberPrinter/README.md

 # NumberPrinter

+One simple change to test forks and PRs on github.

 A simple application accepting an unsigned 32-bit number from the user and displaying that number in big-endian and little-endian byte formats.

 ## Directories structure